Will-ALVIDI/cppStartingKit/README.md

 If you are new in C++ and you want to use Sublime Text as a small IDE the **C++ Starting Kit** and this guide are for you.

+I made this project because I found really hard to start C++ with Sublime Text.
+Mainly because the native support is in my sense not really functional, the documentation not design for beginners and informations are rarely complete on forums and other ressources.

-I tried to collect every bit of useful informations from my own starting and give it as a reference guide.
+I tried to collect every bit of useful informations from my own experience and centralised it in one major document.

+Sublime Text is a tool for me and I don't won't to promote it over any other solution but the **C++ Starting Kit** can be useful too if you are a more experience C++ user and you want to test it.

 This guide covers the management of this package with Sublime Text 3 under Windows 7 x64.
 Things are pretty much the same depending on your version of Sublime Text and your operating system.